John Beck Hofmann: Music

-Beck-Hofmann has played in several bands: SnoGlobe (1994–1996), Terminal-3 (1999–2001) and Silasfunk (2006).
+Beck-Hofmann has played in several bands: SnoGlobe (1994–1996) and Terminal-3 (1999–2001).
 He has also created music used in multiple television shows, such as FX's "Nip/Tuck", MTV's "The Real World", Travel Channel's "Eye of the Beholder" and multiple NASA documentaries.
-He composed the original score for the ongoing conspiracy thriller Tyranny the Series under the name "Silasfunk".
+He composed the original score for the ongoing conspiracy thriller Tyranny the Series.

 Beck-Hofmann currently lives in Hollywood, California.